alwaysblank/mnemosyne/README.md

 It is recommended that you use Mnemosyne's convenience functions instead of accessing `Mnemosyne` directly.

 These functions fail silently but throw exceptions when they do.
-Currently these exceptions are not displayed, but are stored in the PHP $GLOBALS variable: `$GLOBALS['Murmur_WP_Mnemosyne_errors']`
+Currently these exceptions are not displayed, but are stored in the PHP $GLOBALS variable: `$GLOBALS['AlwaysBlank_WP_Mnemosyne_errors']`

 ### Defaults

 Set your defaults by creating a file called `defaults.mnemosyne.yaml` in `[theme]/resources/` (assuming you are using Sage 9.x).
-Currently Mnemosyne supports basic key:value pairs, including values that are more complex data types, such as arrays.
+Currently Mnemosyne supports basic `key:value` pairs, including values that are more complex data types, such as arrays.
 Keys support only alphanumeric characters and underscores.

-If you want to place your defaults.yaml file somewhere else, or name it something else, you can use the filter `Murmur/WP/Mnemosyne/storage_location` to pass in a new location.
+If you want to place your defaults.yaml file somewhere else, or name it something else, you can use the filter `AlwaysBlank/WP/Mnemosyne/storage_location` to pass in a new location.
 Keep in mind that this value is passed to WordPress's `locate_template()` to get its location.

 ### __m()